Causal2Vec: Improving Decoder-only LLMs as Embedding Models through a Contextual Token: Experiments

+\textbf{Comparison to Causal LLM-based Methods.} Anchor~\citep{anchor} enhances the EOS representation through two additional reconstruction objectives, but requires extensive full-parameter tuning.
+In comparison, our Causal2Vec outperforms Anchor by $1.11$ points on both Qwen-2.5-1.5B and Mistral-7B, using only standard contrastive learning with LoRA tuning.

-\textbf{Comparison to ECHO.} ECHO~\cite{echo} repeats the input, allowing each token from the second occurrence to access the complete sequence content.
-However, this strategy comes with a significant drawback: it doubles the maximum sequence length, thus increasing computational cost during both training and inference.
-Conversely, our Causal2Vec enables contextual information access through a single Contextual token, without introducing additional overhead to the LLM.
-Furthermore, our proposed representation method, which concatenates the the last hidden states of Contextual and EOS tokens as final text embedding, effectively mitigates the recency bias inherent in last-token pooling used by ECHO and reduces reliance on the EOS token.
-As a result, Causal2Vec consistently outperforms ECHO on S-LLaMA-1.3B and Mistral-7B by $0.62$ points and $1.42$ points, confirming the effectiveness of our design in leveraging LLMs' causal attention for text embedding.
+ECHO~\citep{echo} repeats the input, allowing each token from the second occurrence to access the full sequence.
+However, this strategy doubles the maximum sequence length, inevitably increasing computational cost.
+In contrast, our Causal2Vec enables contextualized information access through a single Contextual token, and consistently outperforms ECHO on S-LLaMA-1.3B and Mistral-7B by $0.62$ and $1.42$ points, respectively.

-\textbf{Comparison to bge-en-icl.} bge-en-icl~\citep{bgeicl} endows LLM-based embedding models with in-context learning (ICL)~\citep{icl} capabilities by incorporating multiple task-related examples into the input.
-Our method significantly outperforms bge-en-icl (few-shot) on clustering, reranking, and STS tasks with an improvement of at least $1.69$ points, while yielding comparable results on pair classification and summarization tasks.
-This indicates that our method achieves stronger overall performance on unseen non-retrieval tasks and generates universal text embeddings without relying on task-related demonstrations.
-More importantly, bge-en-icl relies on knowledge distillation from a reranker model~\cite{liu2025matryoshka} as the teacher—an effective strategy that is not adopted by other baselines.
-In addition, incorporating in-context examples substantially increases the computational burden of LLMs, especially given that the maximum sequence length of bge-en-icl can reach up to 2048 tokens, which is four times that of our method, significantly limiting its applicability in resource-constrained scenarios.
-Under the compute-matched setting, our model achieves an average score improvement of $1.43$ over bge-en-icl (zero-shot).
-Moreover, bge-en-icl is sensitive to the selection strategy and number of in-context examples, hindering its applicability to different LLMs, especially for language models that lack in-context learning capabilities.
-Notably, our method is orthogonal to bge-en-icl.
-When equipped with the same ICL strategy, Causal2Vec (w/ ICL) achieves a state-of-the-art average score of \textbf{66.85}, outperforming bge-en-icl (few-shot) by 0.77 points.
+The state-of-the-art unidirectional method bge-en-icl~\citep{bgeicl} endows LLM-based embedding models with in-context learning (ICL)~\citep{icl} capabilities by incorporating multiple task-related examples into the input.
+Causal2Vec achieves embedding performance on par with bge-en-icl on MTEB (66.10 vs. 66.08).
+However, incorporating in-context examples substantially increases the computational burden of LLMs, especially given that the maximum sequence length of bge-en-icl can reach up to 2048 tokens, which is four times that of our method.
+More importantly, when equipped with the same ICL strategy, Causal2Vec (w/ ICL) achieves a new state-of-the-art score of \textbf{66.85}, outperforming bge-en-icl by 0.77 points under the compute-matched setting.